 Refund of taxes

-Several partner banks such as Axis bank, Citi bank, RBL, HDFC, SBI, etc, offer ACH services.
 To begin filling up the ACH form with these banks, you could either visit the bank to get the form physically or you could go to the bank’s website to download the ACH form.
-Procure the form, ensure to accurately fill in the required details such as MICR number, IFSC code, bank account number, phone number, email ID, and more.
-Once you fill in all of these details, submit the form to receive fund transfers directly in your bank account.
+Procure the form, and ensure to accurately fill in the required details.

 More About Payments & Other Credit Cards

-Yes.
-As digital security continues to improve by the day, ACH security as well follows the trend.
+Yes, the ACH mandate is a safe medium for making payments since digital security continues to improve by the day, and ACH also follows the trend.